How to set up and process automatic prepayments and accruals

 Value Total net accrual value, for example, 300.00

-TIP: If the monthly values change during the length of the accrual you should delete and read the accrual.
+TIP: If the monthly values change during the length of the accrual, delete and re-add the accrual.

 Monthly Amount Updated automatically